Non-Standardized Field Tests

 At least one study (Galbraith, “Alcohol: Its Effect on Handwriting,” 31 J. Forensic Sci.
 2 at 580 (1986)) has concluded that handwriting is not an accurate basis to measure the blood alcohol concentration of the writer.
 Most police departments use a standard alcohol influence report form that requests the examining officer to obtain a handwriting sample from the defendant.
 The sample obtained is then generally used to reveal that the defendant’s handwriting was sloppy, illegible, or generally difficult to read.
 The prosecution then claims that poor handwriting reflects poor motor skills, which therefore circumstantially demonstrates the effect of alcohol on the defendant.
 If you were requested to give a handwriting sample and did so, your Orange County DUI attorney can use the Galbraith article or similar authority to demonstrate that it is not possible to make an accurate estimation of BAC (or impairment) through the study of handwriting.

-If you would like to discuss your DUI case with a knowledgeable and experienced Orange County DUI defense lawyer, please call Coffey and Coffey at 800-706-7888.
+If you would like to discuss your DUI case with a knowledgeable and experienced Orange County DUI defense lawyer, please call the Law Office of Mike Coffey Attorney at Lawand the Law Office of Mike Coffey Attorney at Lawat 800-706-7888.